MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/bad-server-name-connection-string-error.md

 The error messages that you might experience are associated with login failures that occur when attempting to connect to a SQL Server database using different connection providers.

-- You might either of the following error messages associated with SQLOLEDB and SQLNCLI11 OLE DB Providers, which use either TCP or Named Pipes:
+- You might see either of the following error messages associated with SQLOLEDB and SQLNCLI11 OLE DB Providers, which use either TCP or Named Pipes:

-  - When using a SQL login, the "Login failed for user 'userx'" indicates that the provided credentials are incorrect.
-A possible reason could be that user name was not spelt correctly.
+  - If you use a SQL login, the error message "Login failed for user 'userx'" indicates that the provided credentials are incorrect.
+A possible reason could be that user name wasn't spelt correctly.

-  - When using a Windows login, the "Login failed for user 'CONTOSO\user1'" indicates that the server name "CONTOSO\user1" is not correct.
+  - If you use a Windows login, the error message "Login failed for user 'CONTOSO\user1'" indicates that the server name "CONTOSO\user1" isn't correct.

    These messages indicate authentication issues when attempting to connect to a Microsoft SQL Server.

 - Following is an error message you might see when you connect to a database using the Microsoft ODBC Driver 13 for SQL Server:

   > Login failed for user 'CONTOSO\user1'

 - The SqlClient .NET provider displays the following error message when you use the TCP protocol and a SQL Server login or a Windows login:

   > Login failed for user ''.

   The empty user name might indicate that the connection string lacks the required login credentials.

 - The SqlClient .NET provider displays the following error message (which specifically mentions the user) when you use the Named Pipes protocol and a SQL Server login or a Windows login:

   > Login failed for user 'CONTOSO\user1'.

 - You should see either of the following error message along with the reason in the SQL Server ERRORLOG.
 This can be a common issue if you deploy an application from a development (DEV) or quality assurance (QA) environment to production without updating the connection string: